 The usual sharp dark harsh shadows.
 No fill or reflector used here, so the light was from the small speedlight flashhead.
-Some reflections on the eggs.
+Some reflections on the eggs from the dish.
 The contrasty light shows the detail of the imperfections of the egg shell surface (this example is like human skin imperfections and wrinkles).
-Note that a speedlight flash head is a very SMALL diameter light source.
+Note that a speedlight flash head is a very SMALL light source, perhaps 2×1 inch.

 So that's the problem.